-Estimating daily calorie requirements is notoriously inaccurate.
-Even the very best calculators cannot determine the metabolic rate of an individual.
+Estimating daily calorie requirements is challenging.
+Even the very best calculators cannot determine an accurate metabolic rate for every individual.

 Quite simply - everyone is different!

-NOTE: The Free Dieting Calorie Calculator uses the following formulas to estimated daily energy requirements:
+NOTE: Our Calorie Calculator uses a selection of three formulas to estimated daily energy requirements:

 Once BMR has been estimated, various "activity" factors are applied.
-Once again these are best guesses.
-One individual may burn 100 calories on a 10 minute run - another individual may burn 150 calories.
+Once again these are best guesses based on contemporary research.
+One individual may burn 100 calories on a 10 minute run - another individual may burn 110 calories.

-The Calorie Needs Calculator currently uses the formula proposed by MD Mifflin and ST St Jeor1.
+The calculator currently uses the formula proposed by MD Mifflin and ST St Jeor1.

 Why This Formula?

 The ADA (American Dietetic Association) published a comparison of various equations2.
 The Mifflin-St Jeor was found to be the most accurate.

 10 x weight (kg) + 6.25 x height (cm) - 5 x age (y) + 5